Set Medical Provision

 Diagnostics / Screening

-Covers a wide range of procedures related to diagnostics, screening and physiological measurement including taking or analysing samples, most physiological measurements where the information is needed to plan and deliver care or treatment.
+Covers a wide range of procedures related to diagnostics, screening and physiological measurement including taking or analysing samples and physiological measurements where the information is needed to plan and deliver care or treatment.

 TRANSPORT / TRIAGE / REMOTE ADVICE